Whale Watching in Victoria, British Columbia

 Roo Bea Design Co Graphic Designer Midwest Iowa

 This trip took place during the fall of 2015.
 When planning your own adventures, please be sure to check for any current travel alerts or changes in destination conditions first.
-Keep in mind that businesses mentioned may no longer exist or offer the same products recommended in this post.
+Keep in mind that any businesses mentioned may no longer exist or offer the same products/services recommended in this post.